-- Establish a Space Operations Force – This force will be a collection of space experts from throughout the military who will provide needed expertise to combat commanders and anyone else throughout the Space Force.
+- Establish a Space Operations Force – This force will be a collection of space experts from throughout the military who will provide needed expertise.

-- Create a United States Space Command – Led by a four-star general or flag officer, the new space command would direct and improve operations for space war fighting.
+- Create a United States Space Command – Led by a four-star general or flag officer, the new space command would direct space operations.